Why Should You Change Your Filter?

 How Often Should You Change Your Filter?

-Now, the question you’re probably asking yourself is, “How often should I be changing my furnace filter?”
-The answer will actually depend on the demand placed on your filter and the type of filter you use, but a good rule of thumb for a basic one-inch filter is to change it every month.
+The answer will actually depend on the demand placed on your filter and the type of filter you use.
+A good rule of thumb for a basic one-inch filter is to change it every month.
 In addition to changing your filter every month, it’s important to schedule annual tune-ups and regular maintenance on your system.
 A technician will check electrical connections, examine the unit for fire hazards, clean the components, and make sure the unit is operating safely and free of carbon monoxide.

 Contact us today for a tune-up.